 Tons of work goes into a software project – product requirements, project plans, technical documentation, design specs, sprint meeting notes… the list is almost endless.
 While Jira is great at helping your team plan and track all the work that goes into your software, Confluence gives you a single place to organize all of this additional content that’s created along the way.

-Each space has a hierarchy of content that makes sense, plus spaces are accessible to anyone on the team.
-That means your team always knows exactly where to look when it needs something.
-Plus, onboarding new members is easier because all your historic documentation is right there.
+Each space has a hierarchy of content that that lets you organize your content so it’s easy to find, plus spaces are accessible to anyone on the team.
+That means your team always knows exactly where to look when they need something.
+With everything in one place, and up-to-date, your new team members can get up and running quickly.

 2. Break down communication barriers

-When developing software, finding consensus isn’t always so easy.
+When developing software, finding consensus isn’t always easy.
 Especially when it comes to technical decisions or product requirements.
-With many stakeholders involved, maintaining speed, transparency, and quality becomes increasingly difficult.
-This difficulty is magnified when team members get sucked into debating issues via email where valuable information gets buried and context is lost.
+With numerous stakeholders involved, maintaining speed, transparency, and quality becomes increasingly difficult.
+This difficulty is magnified when team members get sucked into debating issues via email or chat apps where valuable information gets buried and context is lost.

-Instead of collaborating on design mockups in one tool, development tasks in another, and user stories in something else, you can bring all of this work into Confluence.
+Instead of collaborating on design mockups in one place, development tasks in another, and user stories in something else, you can bring all of this work into Confluence.

 3. Keeps you (and your process) moving forward